 Ben&Ben Concert Canceled Due to COVID-19 Surge

-Popular Filipino band Ben&Ben is canceling a scheduled performance in Dubai.
-They posted a statement on Instagram on January 25 that they are doing so “due to COVID cases within the band and our team.”
-The band was scheduled to perform at Expo Dubai on January 27.
-With the Ben&Ben concert canceled, this marks the latest of several concerts and large events that have been affected by the global pandemic.
-Travel abroad remains restricted while concert venues have remained basically closed due to health protocols.
+Popular Filipino band Ben&Ben canceled a scheduled performance in Dubai.
+They posted a statement on Instagram on January 25, 2022 that they are doing so “due to COVID cases within the band and our team.”
+The band was scheduled to perform at Expo Dubai on January 27, 2022.
+With the Ben&Ben concert canceled, it marked one of several concerts and large events that have been affected by the global pandemic.
+Travel abroad remained restricted then, while concert venues have remained basically closed at that time, due to health protocols.

 Ben&Ben Concert Canceled